reactjs/rfcs/text/0000-static-lifecycle-methods.md

 React does not call this method before the intial render/mount and so it is not called during server rendering.

+### `static optimisticallyPrepareToRender(props: Props, state: State): void`

+This method is invoked before `render` for both the initial render and all subsequent updates.
+It is not called during server rendering.

+The purpose of this method is to initiate asynchronous request(s) as early as possible in a component's rendering lifecycle.
+Such requests will not block `render`.
+They can be used to pre-prime a cache that is later used in `componentDidMount`/`componentDidUpdate` to trigger a state update.

+Avoid introducing any non-idempotent side-effects, mutations, or subscriptions in this method.
+For those use cases, use `componentDidMount`/`componentDidUpdate` instead.

 ## Deprecated lifecycle methods

 ### `componentWillMount` -> `unsafe_componentWillMount`

-This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillMount` or use the new static `prefetch` method instead.
+This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillMount` or use the new static `optimisticallyPrepareToRender` method instead.
 It will be removed entirely in version 17.

 ### `componentWillUpdate` -> `unsafe_componentWillUpdate`

-This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillUpdate` or use the new static `prefetch` method instead.
+This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillUpdate` or use the new static `optimisticallyPrepareToRender` method instead.
 It will be removed entirely in version 17.

 ### `componentWillReceiveProps` -> `unsafe_componentWillReceiveProps`